NGC 234 - Intermediate Spiral Galaxy in Pisces

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 234.

 Apparent size of NGC 234The following table reports NGC 234 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 234 is a visual representation of it.

 The image below is a photograph of NGC 234 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 234 - Intermediate Spiral Galaxy morphological classification
+NGC 234 - Intermediate Spiral Galaxy in Pisces morphological classification

-NGC 234 - Intermediate Spiral Galaxy is classified as Intermediate Spiral (SABc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 234 - Intermediate Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 234 - Intermediate Spiral Galaxy in Pisces is classified as Intermediate Spiral (SABc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 234 - Intermediate Spiral Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 234